farooqarshad/Code-Test/README.md

  How to build

- clone this repository and run mvn clean install or mvn package and inside target folder run jar file
+ clone this repository and run "mvn spring-boot:run"